 - Mail a Fun Care Package.
-In the day of constant email and messaging, getting actual mail can be extremely exciting.
+In a day of constant email and messaging, getting actual mail can be extremely exciting.
 Send your loved one a package filled with fun ways to de-stress not involving their mental illness in any way.
 You can easily find low-cost items that will brighten your loved one's day and remind them to keep their chin up.

-One final note, and this may be the most significant insight I can share with you - while you may want to talk with the person about their mental illness, they may not be ready to or feel like it, or they may not want to discuss it with you.
+One final note - and this may be the most significant insight I can share with you - while you may want to talk with the person about their mental illness, they may not be ready to or feel like it, or they may not want to discuss it with you.
 This can be downright frustrating and angering.
 That's why you may want to consider a therapist for yourself.
 You'll have someone to share your feelings with and a professional who can provide some guidance.